 In 1972 I escaped to San Francisco and became a street artist on Fisherman’s wharf, airbrushing T-shirts, daring the tourists to ask for whatever they wanted – a car, a portrait, or a copy of a record cover, and yours truly would paint it for them on the spot.
 This led to the establishment of Clownbank Studio, my graphic art business.
 I gradually graduated to loftier realms of commercial art and in 1976 moved to Santa Cruz to seriously study painting, lettering, and running my own business.

 More recently, I have spent a lot of time at Six Flags Discovery Kingdom in Vallejo, painting a 400’x40’ backdrop for a million dollar musical and restoring six murals.
 A 100’x4’ mural of mine containing over fifty portraits graces the walls of the Sierra 2 Community Center in Sacramento and even Salt Lake City’s Northwest Recreational and Community Center has a 15’x5’ Clownbank mural.
-Watsonville joined the club a few years ago with two 16’x20’ murals based on fruit box labels.
+Watsonville joined the club a few years ago with two 16’x20’ murals based on fruit box labels , as well as a 35'x13' mural at the Watsonville airport and a 20'x8' mural on Main Street on the City Hall wall..

 Along the way, I’ve been interviewed on TV and radio, and have been featured in the New York Times, the Santa Cruz Good Times, the Santa Cruz Sentinel, the Santa Cruz Metro, the Paradise Post, the Chico News and Review, the Chico Enterprise Record, Idea Magazine, and the L.A.
 Times, as well as being published in various books and magazines.
 I have won several awards from Airbrush Action Magazine for my artwork.